-ВВА 2016 - 2017 Semester - VI 16BAU691 PROJECT L T P C 8 6
+BBA 2017 - 2018 Semester - VI

+17BAU691 PROJECT L T P C 8 - - 6

-- To make the students - To identify an issue to be analysed and to be solved in a business setup or real time scenario using primary or secondary data collection. - To understand the application of Research process in the area of accounting/Finance/Marketing/HR/International business etc. - To analyse the data and critically evaluate the result and formulate the suggestion for the problem identified. - To apply the theoretical and practical learning of doing research into lifelong practice. - To Communicate in oral and written form and prepare report - To Work in team and exhibit leadership skills - To utilize the IT application for analysis and preparation of report.
+- To identify an issue to be analysed and to be solved in a business setup or real time scenario using primary or secondary data collection. - To understand the application of Research process in the area of accounting/Finance/Marketing/HR/International business etc. - To analyse the data and critically evaluate the result and formulate the suggestion for the problem identified. - To apply the theoretical and practical learning of doing research into lifelong practice. - To Communicate in oral and written form and prepare report - To Work in team and exhibit leadership skills - To utilize the IT application for analysis and preparation of report.